rtoddcarlson/pactor/README.rst

     | **.join()**
     | Blocks the calling thread until the actor process terminates.
     |

+Additionally, the actor class itself is enhanced with an enqueue method that can be used to send messages to itself.

 Consider this simple example of a Monitor: